Rydberg Atomic Quantum Receivers for Wireless Communications: Two-Color vs. Three-Color Excitation: Physical Architectures and Signal Models

 \subsubsection{Superheterodyne-Based Atomic Sensing}

 In a typical superheterodyne RAQR architecture, a weak incoming RF signal field $U_x$ which carries the information at a carrier frequency $f_c$ is mixed with a strong coherent LO field $U_y$ at a nearby frequency $f_l$.
 This mixing process down-converts the signal to a low intermediate frequency (IF) $f_\delta = f_c - f_l$.
-The total RF field $\Omega\subrm{RF}(t)$ interacting with the atoms is the sum of these two fields.
-In the rotating frame of the LO at frequency $f_l$, this combined field $\Omega\subrm{RF}(t)$ can be expressed as a strong static field $\Omega\subrm{LO}$ and a weak signal field $\Omega\subrm{sig}(t)$ that oscillates at the IF, which is given by
+The combined field $\Omega\subrm{RF}(t)$ can be decomposed into a strong static field $\Omega\subrm{LO}$ and a weak signal field $\Omega\subrm{sig}(t)$ that oscillates at the IF, which is given by

 where $\Omega_x$ is the Rabi frequency of the signal related to its electric field (E-field) $U_x$ by $\Omega_x = \mu_{45} U_x / \hbar \ll |\Omega\subrm{LO}|$ for the 5L $\ket{4}\to\ket{5}$ transition, and the IF phase is $\theta_\delta = \theta_x - \theta_y$, i.e., the signal phase $\theta_x$ relative to LO phase $\theta_y$.